mizatch/LoadTestTools/README.md

 ```

-# Make some GET requests with only a URL
+# Drill an API with GET requests with only a URL

 ```
 Scenario: Drill URL